TechColab/VR-Conditioner-MAX9926-reg/README.md

 ### 2021-04-22
 Goal: give the left 6 passive components some space from the edge.
-Increace size/power of some SMT resistors where suggested.
+Increase size/power of some SMT resistors where suggested.
 Re-route COUT1 from DIP.8 to SIL.4 in green so no signal traces are by the edge.
 Shift right 5 components slightly right.
 Shift DIP, chip & hidden cap slightly right.